-- What are the complexities in creating and implementing litigation holds in the employment context?
+- What are the complexities in creating and implementing litigation holds in the employment law context?

 - What should in-house and outside counsel do to mitigate the likelihood of facing spoliation allegations?

-- What policies should be effectuated to lessen or avoid potential sanctions in the event of a finding of spoliation?
+- What policies should be effectuated to lessen or avoid potential sanctions if there is a finding of spoliation?

-- What effects are the amendments to Rule 37 and Rule 26 having on litigation holds?
+- How are the amendments to Rule 37 and Rule 26 affecting litigation holds?